 Structuring your premiums to suit your needs

-Often, the best solution is a combination of both types of premium.
+The best soution might be a combination of both types of premium.

 At first glance, it might seem like level premiums are the obvious choice.
 But both structures have different benefits.

 An adviser will be able to help you assess your needs, show you how your personal premiums will change over time, and help you choose a structure – or a combination of both – that suits you.